jsidrach/NetWatcher/docs/front-end/files/app/modules/storage/storageModel.php.txt

 <?php
 /**
- * Model class of the statistics
+ * Model class of the storage
  *
  * Inherits from appModel class
  *